mctechnology17/gm/README.md

 # VIM
 #### No Plugin Manager
-If you are not using any plug manager, you can integrate git_manager to vim in the following way, keeping in mind that the repository is in your home
+If you are not using any plug manager, you can integrate GitManager to vim in the following way, keeping in mind that the repository is in your home

 ```vim